TSiu88/tea-distributor-redux/README.md

 ## Known Bugs

-- The buttons to update the quantity on the front page currently not working properly
 - Details page functionality not implemented

 <!-- _There are currently no known bugs in this program_ -->